HaveAGitGat/Tdarr/README.md

 ---------------------------------------------------------------------------------------

-INSTALLATION - (All versions):
+INSTALLATION - (Windows):

 1. Download MongoDB from the server tab (https://www.mongodb.com/download-center/community) and install

 2. Download and install NodeJS 8: https://nodejs.org/dist/latest-v8.x/

-3. Download the relevant Tdarr zip from https://github.com/HaveAGitGat/Tdarr/releases
+3. Download the relevant Tdarr-Windows zip from https://github.com/HaveAGitGat/Tdarr/releases

-4. Extract zip, open a terminal in the root folder and run the following:
+4. Extract zip, open a cmd terminal in the root folder and run the following:

-Windows:

   set MONGO_URL=mongodb://localhost:27017/Tdarr
   set PORT=8265
   set ROOT_URL=http://localhost/
   node main.js

-macOS and Linux:
+Visit localhost:8265 in a web browser to use the application

+INSTALLATION - (macOS):

+1. Download MongoDB from the server tab (https://www.mongodb.com/download-center/community) and install

+2. Download and install NodeJS 8: https://nodejs.org/dist/latest-v8.x/

+3. Install HandBrakeCLI using the following 2 commands in a terminal:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    brew install handbrake

+4. Download the relevant Tdarr-macOS zip from https://github.com/HaveAGitGat/Tdarr/releases

+5. Extract zip, open a terminal in the root folder and run the following:

     MONGO_URL=mongodb://localhost:27017/Tdarr PORT=8265 ROOT_URL=http://localhost/ node main.js

+Visit localhost:8265 in a web browser to use the application

+INSTALLATION - (Linux):

+1. Download MongoDB from the server tab (https://www.mongodb.com/download-center/community) and install

+2. Download and install NodeJS 8: https://nodejs.org/dist/latest-v8.x/

+3. Install HandBrakeCLI using the following 3 commands in a terminal:

+    sudo add-apt-repository ppa:stebbins/handbrake-releases
+    sudo apt-get update
+    sudo apt-get install handbrake-cli handbrake-gtk

+4. Download the relevant Tdarr-Linux zip from https://github.com/HaveAGitGat/Tdarr/releases

+5. Extract zip, open a terminal in the root folder and run the following:

+    MONGO_URL=mongodb://localhost:27017/Tdarr PORT=8265 ROOT_URL=http://localhost/ node main.js

+Visit localhost:8265 in a web browser to use the application

+INSTALLATION - (Docker):

+1. Download MongoDB from the server tab (https://www.mongodb.com/download-center/community) and install

+2. Pull the docker image:

+  docker pull haveagitgat/tdarr

+3. Run the container (change /media/mount/Video/ to the location of your media )

+docker run -ti -d --rm \
+        --net=host \
+        -v /media/mount/Video/:/home/developer/Media \
+        haveagitgat/tdarr

+Visit localhost:8265 in a web browser to use the application